ewolfe/prlint/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/ewolfe/prlint.svg)](https://greenkeeper.io/)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/a99a88d28ad37a79dbf6/test_coverage)](https://codeclimate.com/github/ewolfe/prlint)

-- Lint pull request branch name
-- Lint pull request title
-- Lint pull request description
-- Lint all the things...
-- Anything listed in the [pull request object](https://github.com/ewolfe/prlint/wiki/sample-pull-request-object )

-## Motivation

 This project was created after working on a team that had poor conventions for pull request titles/descriptions and git branch names.

-This tool solves those problems, and more.
+PRLint aims to solves those problems, and more.
 For example, you can:

 - Enforce PR’s to follow a naming convention for titles
 - Enforce PR’s to to have certain elements within a description